vincent-petithory/as3-gnuant/README.md

 	- if a project property 'flex.sdk.location exists, it is used.
 	- if a project property 'FLEX_HOME' exists, it is used
 	- if a 'FLEX_HOME' environnement var exists, it is used
-	- if a 'Path', 'PATH', or 'path' exists, flexc will try to find the flex sdk in it.
+	- if a 'Path', 'PATH', or 'path' exists, the gnu tasks will try to find the flex sdk in it.
 	  Typically, you would have set the bin directory of the Flex SDK for an easy access in a shell/command prompt